7 Reasons not to visit Bangkok in Thailand

 - Getting around Bangkok

 1. The smell is one of the reasons not to visit Bangkok Thailand

-Don’t get my wrong, Bangkok is a very big place to visit and get around, obviously you don’t get the stench everywhere.
+Don’t get me wrong, Bangkok is a very big place to visit and get around, obviously, you don’t get the stench everywhere.
 However, there is a grim smell in a lot of places!

 It’s not as bad as the smell in Phnom Penh though, this is one place in Cambodia that I won’t be visiting again!

 I understand that with it being a crazy busy city, there is going to be lots of waste and other smelly garbage.
-But I just thought i would prepare you for one of the reasons not to visit Bangkok.
+But I just thought I would prepare you for one of the reasons not to visit Bangkok.
 In addition to Bangkok being a mad busy city.
-Did you know Bangkok is the most visited capital in the world, with more than 100 million tourists a year visit Thailand’s capitol!
-Dammmm that is a lot of people in one place.
+Did you know Bangkok is the most visited capital in the world, with more than 100 million tourists a year visit Thailand’s capital!
+Damm that is a lot of people in one place.
 Get me to an island.